copasi/model_replicator/examples/Neuron_networks_I/README.md

 ### Case 2

-We now look at the case where nueron 2 feeds back to neuron 1.
+We now look at the case where neuron 2 feeds back to neuron 1.
 The network file used (*fb2.dot*) looks like this:

 ```
 digraph fb2{